dragonhunt02/dokku-cockroach/README.md

 The underlying service data can be imported and exported with the following commands:

-### import a dump into the postgres service database
+### import a dump into the cockroach service database

 ```shell
 # usage